pdroll/windowevents/README.md

 ### Scroll Events

-All scroll listeners will recieve one parameter, the interger of the current window scrollTop.
+All scroll listeners will receive one parameter, an object with the following properties:

+- `scrollTop`
+- `scrollPercent`

 |   Event Name    | Description |
 |-----------------|-------------|